Changissnz/nu_merchant_principal/README.md

 antagonism waged by the Great-Wind against agents with autonomous capabilities, of its disliking.
-Regardless of superstitious beliefs and issues of interpretability regarding this section's description of the Great-Wind, thus far, at least the point in the previous sentence is made clear enough.
+Regardless of superstitious beliefs and issues of interpretability regarding this section's description of the Great-Wind thus far, at least the point in the previous sentence is made clear enough.
+The Great-Wind is not exactly like a boa constrictor.
+It is an intangible lack of emptiness with its restriction.
+And it raises its demands every time its expectations, of demands imposed onto those of its dislking, are satisfied.
+For the disliking and the Great-Wind, one of them has to go.